Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Experimental components

-The optimal length at $z = \zopt$, satisfying \cref{eq:z_opt_implicit}, gives an overall boost factor that is smaller than~$\beta_0$.
-For instance, for the example in \cref{eq:zopt}, we find $\beta \approx 0.85\,\beta_0$.
+Choosing $z = \zopt$ gives a total boost factor that is smaller than the ``intrinsic'' boost~$\beta_0$.
+For the example in \cref{eq:zopt}, we find $\beta \approx 0.85\,\beta_0$.
 Furthermore, \cref{eq:z_opt_implicit} tells us that larger $\beta_0$ leads to lower values of \zopt.
-This justifies our assumption for O-type setups in the main text, where we assumed that the total length of the experiment is twice \zopt of the regeneration region (ignoring that $\mtx{\beta}{r} > \mtx{\beta}{g}$).
+This justifies our simplification for O-type setups in the main text, where we assumed that the total length of the experiment is $2 \times \zopt$, where \zopt is calculated for the regeneration part of the experiment (ignoring that $\mtx{\beta}{r} > \mtx{\beta}{g}$).
 While the regeneration boost factor is larger, the corresponding cavity contains at most a small number of photons, drastically reducing heating issues of the mirrors.